Marton Fucsovics vs. Sebastian Ofner: Prediction and Match Betting Odds | The Astana Open

 Marton Fucsovics vs. Sebastian Ofner Trends and Insights

-- In his 44 matches over the past year across all court surfaces, Fucsovics has played an average of 26.3 games (22.8 in best-of-three matches).
+- Fucsovics has played 44 matches over the past year across all court types, and 26.3 games per match (22.8 in best-of-three matches).

-- In his 23 matches on hard courts over the past year, Fucsovics has played an average of 26.3 games (22.0 in best-of-three matches).

-- Ofner has averaged 26.2 games per match (23.6 in best-of-three matches) through his 29 matches played in the past 12 months across all court types, while winning 52.1% of the games.
+- On hard courts, Fucsovics has played 23 matches over the past year, totaling 26.3 games per match (22.0 in best-of-three matches) while winning 48.8% of games.

-- Through six matches on hard courts in the past 12 months, Ofner has averaged 27.3 games per match (23.3 in best-of-three matches) and 10.9 games per set, winning 47.0% of those games.
+- On hard courts, Ofner has played six matches and averaged 27.3 games per match (23.3 in best-of-three matches) and 10.9 games per set.

-- Fucsovics and Ofner have not competed against each other since 2015.
+- Fucsovics and Ofner have not matched up against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.